PowerConnect Developer Guide

 - User keys in parent’s / NOK’s

-. - System locates the parent / NOK with matching
+nameandphone number. - System locates the parent / NOK with matching

-and removes him/her from the system. - System proceeds to indicate success to user along with deleted
+nameandphone numberand removes him/her from the system. - System proceeds to indicate success to user along with deleted

 Use case ends.